codedbychavez/configcat-vue-docs/advanced-usage.md

 ## Listening to feature flag changes emitted from the FeatureWrapper component

 When you toggle your feature flag ON/OFF in the ConfigCat dashboard the **FeatureWrapper** component emits the updated feature flag value.
-You can listen to the changes using `@flag-value-changed`like this:
+You can listen and react to the changes using `@flag-value-changed`like this:

 ```js
 <template>